ddmler/ddmler.github.io/_posts/2018-07-03-axios-interceptors.markdown

 }
 ```

-The approach to handle errors automatically like this may not be the best for each project, however for small projects it should be enough.
+Just handling all errors like this may not be a good idea, however you can also drop the other errors and only display validation errors.
+For this purpose this snippet is very powerful.
+The other errors can then be handled normally in the now empty catch callback.